domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ### Describing Discriminators

-In conjunction with the `oneOf` and/or `allOf` keywords, Swagger/OpenAPI supports a `discriminator` field on base schema definitions.
+In conjunction with the `oneOf` and/or `allOf` keywords, OpenAPI supports a `discriminator` field on base schema definitions.
 This keyword points to the property that identifies the specific type being represented by a given payload.
 In addition to the property name, the discriminator description may also include a `mapping` which maps discriminator values to specific schema definitions.

 For example, the Newtonsoft serializer supports polymorphic serialization/deserialization by emitting/accepting a `"$type"` property on
 JSON instances.
 The value of this property will be the [assembly qualified type name](https://learn.microsoft.com/dotnet/api/system.type.assemblyqualifiedname) of the type represented by a given JSON instance.
-So, to explicitly describe this behavior in Swagger, the corresponding request/response schema could be defined as follows:
+So, to explicitly describe this behavior in OpenAPI, the corresponding request/response schema could be defined as follows:

 ```yaml